 Share the load

-Your electrician or charging consultant can help you plan your station network and charging schedule to balance the depot’s electrical load as a way to pre-empt a costly upgrade.
+Your electrician or charging consultant can help you plan your station network and charging schedule to balance the depot’s electrical load, which can help pre-empt a costly electrical service upgrade.
 Some advance planning to reduce load on site at peak charge times can help. “[We] try to shed load where it’s not required in order to be able to feed the trucks,” says Ducharme.
 “For example, if there’s air conditioning, we install a very simple device to turn it off overnight because no one remembers to do that.”

 Demand charges are electricity rates based on peak usage, rather than on total consumption.
 Originally introduced to charge factories a premium on the high volumes of peak energy they draw from the grid, demand charges usually kick in once capacity goes above 50 kW – meaning the use of a DC Fast charger once per month can trigger these higher rates.